GunsNRoses20220917/SQL-Server-Date-Functions/README.md

 This tutorial will help to understand some of the most used Date and Time functions.

 # SQL Server SYSDATETIME, SYSDATETIMEOFFSET and SYSUTCDATETIME Functions:
-1.SYSDATETIME – returns the date and time of the machine the SQL Server is running on 2.SYSDATETIMEOFFSET – returns the date and time of the machine the SQL Server is running on plus the offset from UTC 3.SYSUTCDATETIME - returns the date and time of the machine the SQL Server is running on as UTC
+* SYSDATETIME – returns the date and time of the machine the SQL Server is running on
+* SYSDATETIMEOFFSET – returns the date and time of the machine the SQL Server is running on plus the offset from UTC
+* SYSUTCDATETIME - returns the date and time of the machine the SQL Server is running on as UTC

 ![image](https://user-images.githubusercontent.com/122970222/213415402-3f834b6c-8270-4910-aa83-fb1cf7205b85.png)

 # SQL Server CURRENT_TIMESTAMP, GETDATE() and GETUTCDATE() Functions
-1.CURRENT_TIMESTAMP - returns the date and time of the machine the SQL Server is running on 2.GETDATE() - returns the date and time of the machine the SQL Server is running on 3.GETUTCDATE() - returns the date and time of the machine the SQL Server is running on as UTC
+* CURRENT_TIMESTAMP - returns the date and time of the machine the SQL Server is running on
+* GETDATE() - returns the date and time of the machine the SQL Server is running on
+* GETUTCDATE() - returns the date and time of the machine the SQL Server is running on as UTC

 ![image](https://user-images.githubusercontent.com/122970222/213415772-e0c72c7b-e52d-475a-92a4-1eb5ace53b9b.png)